SamuelHoward/samuel-howard-website/README.md

 # samuel-howard-website
-This is my website, currently in development and not hoested.
+This is my website, currently in development and not hosted.